 The resident will also attend weekly Pharmacotherapy Rounds with fellow University of Texas College of Pharmacy residents on Friday afternoons.
-Attendance is strongly encouraged unless it interferes with urgent, necessary patient care obligations.
+Attendance is strongly encouraged unless it interferes with urgent, necessary patient care obligations; excused absence requires approval by RPD and communication by resident to course coordinator.
 The resident will also be required to present one formal Pharmacotherapy Rounds (“Resident Rounds”) during the year.

-The resident is required to present ACPE-approved continuing education programs (2 minimum) to the pharmacy staff throughout the residency year.
+The resident is required to present a minimum of one ACPE-approved continuing education program to the pharmacy staff during the residency year.

-Other required academic activities include presenting at least one transplant-related lecture to pharmacy students and medical students, and facilitating labs (4 minimum) for pharmacy students.
+Other required academic activities include presenting at least one transplant-related lecture to pharmacy students and medical students, and facilitating labs (minimum number determined annually) for pharmacy students.
 The resident will assist with mentoring and precepting pharmacy students assigned to the transplant rotation.
 In addition, the resident will have the opportunity to teach about transplant medications in the Transplant Nursing Course and the Patient Pre-Op Class.
 The resident will also have numerous opportunities to participate in and lead discussions on transplant-related topics, patient cases, journal clubs, and in-services.

 The resident may elect to obtain an Academic Training Program Certificate if not completed during their PGY1 residency.
 The University of Texas College of Pharmacy Academic Training Program requirements will be completed throughout the year, including attendance at the UT Academic Training Conference.

 The resident is required attend and actively participate in scheduled monthly Pharmacy & Therapeutics (P&T) and quarterly Drug Utilization Evaluation (DUE) Committee meetings throughout the year.
-The resident will also attend Transplant Clinical Management Team (CMT) meetings and Transplant Clinical Quality Assurance/Process Improvement (QAPI) meetings as requested.
-Required learning opportunities include organizing and coordinating a Transplant P&T Subcommittee meeting and conducting a transplant-related DUE.
+The resident will also attend Transplant Clinical Management Team (CMT) meetings and Transplant Clinical Quality Assurance/Process Improvement (QAPI) meetings as scheduled.
+Required learning opportunities include conducting a transplant-related DUE and leading the development or modification of a transplant-related guideline or protocol.
 The resident is strongly encouraged to present results of transplant-related research projects and/or DUEs at DUE, P&T, CMT, QAPI, and/or pharmacy meetings.
 Examples of transplant-related topics that may be addressed include: